qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

    the setting for the orientation.
 Change the value of the setting :guilabel:`Map orientation` to '15.00\ |degrees| '.
 You should see the orientation of the map item change.
 #.
-Now, you can print or export your print composition to image formats, PDF or
+Now, you can print or export your print layout to image formats, PDF or
-   to SVG with the export tools in Composer menu.
+   to SVG with the export tools in :menuselection:`Layout` menu.
 #.
-Finally, you can save your print composition within the project file with the
+Finally, you can save your print layout within the project file with the
    |fileSave| :sup:`Save Project` button.

-You can add multiple elements to the Composer.
-It is also possible to have more than one map view or legend or scale bar in the Print Composer canvas, on one or several pages.
+You can add multiple elements to the print layout.
+It is also possible to have more than one map view or legend or scale bar in the print layout canvas, on one or several pages.
 Each element has its own properties and, in the case of the map, its own extent.
-If you want to remove any elements from the Composer canvas you can do that with the :kbd:`Delete` or the :kbd:`Backspace` key.
+If you want to remove any elements from the layout canvas you can do that with the :kbd:`Delete` or the :kbd:`Backspace` key.

-.. index:: Composer manager
+.. index:: Layout manager
-.. _composer_manager:
+.. _layout_manager:

-The Composer Manager
+The Layout Manager
 ====================

-The Composer Manager is the main window to manage print composers in the project.
+The :guilabel:`Layout Manager` is the main window to manage print layouts in the project.
-It helps you add new print composer, duplicate an existing one, rename or delete it.
-To open the composer manager dialog, click on the |composerManager|
+It helps you add new print layout, duplicate an existing one, rename or delete it.
+To open the layout manager dialog, click on the |layoutManager|
-:sup:`Composer Manager` button in the toolbar or choose :menuselection:`Composer --> Composer Manager`.
-It can also be reached from the main window of QGIS with :menuselection:`Project --> Composer Manager`.
+:sup:`Layout Manager` button in the toolbar or choose :menuselection:`Layout --> Layout Manager`.
+It can also be reached from the main window of QGIS with :menuselection:`Project --> Layout Manager...`.

-.. _figure_composer_manager:
+.. _figure_layout_manager:

 .. figure:: img/print_composer_manager.png
    :align: center

-   The Print Composer Manager
+   The Print Layout Manager

-The composer manager lists in its upper part all the available print composers in the project.
+The layout manager lists in its upper part all the available print layouts in the project.
 The bottom part shows tools that help to:

-* show the selected composer(s): you can open multiple print composers in one-click
+* show the selected print layout(s): you can open multiple print layouts in one-click
-* duplicate the selected composer (available only if one print composer is selected): it creates a new composer using the selected composer as template.
+* duplicate the selected print layout (available only if one print layout is selected): it creates a new layout using the selected one as template.
-  You'll be prompted to choose a new title for the new composer
+  You'll be prompted to choose a new title for the new layout
-* rename the composer (also available only if one print composer is selected):
+* rename the layout (available only if one print layout is selected):
-  You'll be prompted to choose a new title for the composer.
-Note that you can also rename the composer by double-clicking on its title in the upper part
+  You'll be prompted to choose a new title for the layout.
+Note that you can also rename the print layout by double-clicking on its title in the upper part
-* remove the composer: the selected print composer(s) will be deleted from the project.
+* remove the layout: the selected print layout(s) will be deleted from the project.

-With the Composer Manager, it's also possible to create new print composers as an empty composer or from a saved template.
-By default, QGIS will look for templates in user directory (:file:`~/.qgis2/composer_templates`) or application's one (:file:`ApplicationFolder/composer_templates`).
+With the layout manager, it's also possible to create new print layouts as an empty layout or from a saved template.
+By default, QGIS will look for templates in user profile folder (:file:`~/.qgis2/composer_templates`) or application's one (:file:`ApplicationFolder/composer_templates`).
 QGIS will retrieve all the available templates and propose them in the combobox.
-The selected template will be used to create a new composer when clicking :guilabel:`Add` button.
+The selected template will be used to create a new print layout when clicking :guilabel:`Add` button.
-You can also save composer templates in another folder.
+You can also save layout templates in another folder.
-Choosing *specific* in the template list offers the ability to select such template and use it to create a new print composer.
+Choosing *specific* in the template list offers the ability to select such template and use it to create a new print layout.

 .. _print_composer_menus:

-Menus, tools and panels of the print composer
+Menus, tools and panels of the print layout
 =============================================

-Opening the Print Composer provides you with a blank canvas that represents the paper surface when using the print option.
-Initially you find buttons on the left beside the canvas to add map composer items: the current QGIS map canvas, text labels, images, legends, scale bars, basic shapes, arrows, attribute tables and HTML frames.
-In this toolbar you also find toolbar buttons to navigate, zoom in on an area and pan the view on the composer and toolbar buttons to select a map composer item and to move the contents of the map item.
+Opening the print layout provides you with a blank canvas that represents the paper surface when using the print option.
+Initially you find buttons on the left beside the canvas to add print layout items: the current QGIS map canvas, text labels, images, legends, scale bars, basic shapes, arrows, attribute tables and HTML frames.
+In this toolbar you also find buttons to navigate, zoom in on an area and pan the view on the layout a well as buttons to select any layout item and to move the contents of the map item.

-Figure_composer_overview_ shows the initial view of the Print Composer before any elements are added.
+figure_layout_overview_ shows the initial view of the print layout before any elements are added.

-.. _Figure_composer_overview:
+.. _figure_layout_overview:

 .. figure:: img/print_composer_blank.png
    :align: center

-   Print Composer
+   Print Layout

 On the right beside the canvas you find two set of panels.
 The upper one holds